IX Corps Attacks, Burnside Bridge and Beyond

 The National Park's southern boundary, and the boundary of the 40 Acre Cornfield, is marked by the stone wall on the left side of the panorama.
 Gregg's brigade marched from the Harpers Ferry Road to this hill, firing into fleeing Yankees of the 4th RI and 16th CT.
 The Confederates continued over the hill and into the Union flank, but feeling that the Union position at the gun line too strong, most of the Confederates halted there.

 Lee's army was saved.
 Although XI Corps still far outnumbered its opponents, the Union attack was over.
-McClellan would not commit his V and VI Corps and his cavalry.
+McClellan had a division of Porter's V Corps and his cavalry, but he did not commit them to battle.
 Another 12,000 men arrived that night, but McClellan did not attack the next day.

 Lee remained on the field the next day and withdrew across the Potomac that night, lucky that his army had survived the fight.
 The Union's best chance ever to destroy Lee was lost.
 The momentum of Confederate success started in June was now over, however.
 Lee lost 13,000 men compared to Federals losses of 12,000 men.
 The Confederacy could not afford these unnecessary casualties.
 Worse still for the Southern cause, Lincoln announced the Emancipation Proclamation, virtually eliminating any hopes the Confederacy had for European intervention and drastically escalating the Union's wartime objectives.
-Without a vigorous after-battle pursuit, Lincoln became increasingly frustrated and replaced the timid McClellan.
-Eventually Lincoln would sack McClellan's replacement as commander of the Army of the Potomac, Burnside.
-Hooker, in turn, was sacked before Lincoln settled on George Meade in June 1863.
+Without a vigorous after-battle pursuit, Lincoln became increasingly frustrated and replaced the timid McClellan with Burnside.
 Although the battle at Antietam Creek was a frustrating tale of lost opportunities for the Union, for good reason many historians consider Antietam to be the turning point of the war.

 Copyright 2011, 2008, 1998 by John Hamill